Entangled sensor-networks for dark-matter searches: Entangled sensor-networks for dark matter search

 \subsection{Non-identical sensors with the same resonance frequencies}

-Ideally, we want the scenario described just above--- a coherent quantum sensor-network consisting of many identical copies of a single, spectacular cavity.
+Ideally, we want the scenario described just above---a coherent quantum sensor-network consisting of many identical copies of a single, spectacular cavity.
 However, practical realizations are often far from this ideality and discrepancies between sensors naturally arise.
-Any such differences--- originating from, e.g., differing intrinsic quality-factors, axion-photon conversion rates, etc.--- generally cause a susceptibility-mismatch between the cavities, leading to varying signal and noise outputs across the network.
-A further detriment is the fact that the output signal-amplitudes will have relative phases due to the susceptibility-mismatch, quantified by differences in the cavity-induced angles $\{\theta_{m_ks_k}\}$, causing non-optimal interference of the amplitudes when attempting to power-combine the signals.
+Any such differences---originating from, e.g., differing intrinsic quality-factors, axion-photon conversion rates, etc.---generally cause a susceptibility-mismatch between the cavities, leading to varying signal and noise outputs across the network.
+A further detriment is the fact that the output signal-amplitudes will have relative phases due to the susceptibility-mismatch, quantified by differences in the cavity-induced angles $\{\theta_{m_ks_k}\}$, causing non-optimal interference of the amplitudes when attempting to combine the signals.

-Here, we discuss this more general case of non-identical sensors and systematically analyze near-optimal power-dividing and power-combining strategies, which maximize the signal and minimize the noise in the output power.
-We examine a two-sensor network as a pedagogical example and go on to assess the scan-rate performance of a $M$-sensor quantum network in this generic setting.
-In what follows, we shall assume that each sensor-cavity within the network has the same resonance frequency but differ in other aspects, e.g., by their intrinsic linewidths (intrinsic quality factors).
+Here, we discuss this more general case of non-identical sensors and systematically analyze optimization of the linear networks, $\bm W$ and $\bm W^\prime$, which maximize the signal and minimize the noise in the output power.
+In what follows, we shall assume that each cavity within the sensor network has the same resonance frequency but differ in other aspects, e.g., by their intrinsic quality factors.
 Identical resonance frequency is not only optimal for enhancing the scan-rate, but also required so that cavity-induced phase shifts can be resolved by matching the center frequency of a JPA squeezed-source to the resonance frequencies (see Appendix~\ref{app:resonance_frequency_why}).
+We remark that the effects of resonance frequency fluctuations on network performance (assessed by the SNR) has been addressed in ref.~\cite{jeong2018concept} for an analogous setup of a multi-cell cavity.